QuarkChain/pm/L2/mainnet_opsigner.md

 ```

 # Switch to production op-signer service
- - Update DNS for op-signer.mainnet.l2.quarkchain.io to point to the new server.
- - Restart the batcher, proposer, and challenger after confirming the DNS change has taken effect.
-The op-signer service caches the resolved IP for op-signer.mainnet.l2.quarkchain.io, so a restart is required for it to pick up the updated DNS record.
+After confirming the DNS change has taken effect, restart the batcher, proposer, and challenger service with the new endpoint (op-signer2.mainnet.l2.quarkchain.io) flag.